CodeYourFuture/curriculum/content/js1/blocks/installing/index.md

 npm install --save-dev jest
 ```

+Let's break down the different parts of this command.

 - `npm` is an online database of packages, like Jest, that we can fetch and install on to our machines.
 It also provides us with
 - in the terminal, we can use the `npm` command to install packages locally